mark-me/mixtape-society/docs/docker.md

 ## Tips

-- First run indexes library (monitor logs: `docker logs mixtape`).
-- Expose via reverse proxy (Traefik/Nginx) for HTTPS.
+- Reverse Proxy: Use Nginx/Traefik for HTTPS.
-- Scale?
-Gunicorn inside image handles multiple workers.
+- Scaling: Gunicorn inside the image handles multiple workers.
+- Troubleshooting: Monitor indexing with `docker logs`.
+Rebuild index if needed via container exec.

-Questions?
-Check repo's `Dockerfile` for build details.
+- Questions?
+See repo's `Dockerfile` or open an issue.

+For dev-specific Docker workflows, see [Local Development](development/docker.md).